 Concurrently with this Plan, Montgomery Planning initiated Phase 1 of the Mapping Segregation research project.
 This research aims to identify which neighborhoods in the Downcounty planning area were constructed with or later adopted racial restrictive covenants.
-These covenants were private contractual agreements that prohibited the sale, rent, lease, or occupation of property to particular groups of people.
+These covenants were private contractual agreements that prohibited the sale or rental of property to, or lease or occupation of property by, particular groups of people.
 Staff sampled properties within each Downcounty subdivision plat near its time of recordation to find and analyze racial restrictive covenants produced by real estate developers, builders, and owners.
 The City of Takoma Park and Historic Takoma had a complementary project to identify properties with deed restrictions.

-This research identified several subdivisions within Takoma Park in which racial restrictive covenants were applied, including one within the plan boundary.
+This research identified several subdivisions within Takoma Park in which racially restrictive covenants were applied, including one within the plan boundary.

-Properties within the 1922 subdivision of Flower Avenue Park, blocks 52 and 53, included racial restrictive covenants that prohibited the sale, lease, rental, or transfer of the land to African Americans.
+Properties within the 1922 subdivision of Flower Avenue Park, blocks 52 and 53, included racially restrictive covenants that prohibited the sale, lease, rental, or transfer of the land to African Americans.